Nellaker-group/happy/README.md

 `projects/placenta`.
 This will allow you to train and evaluate all three models.
 For a WSI inference demo, place the sample WSI section under `projects/placenta/slides/sample_wsi.tif`.
-We explain how to run the full inference pipeline across this WSI in the 3rd section.
+We explain how to run the full inference pipeline using this slide as an example [here](#wsi-inference-pipeline).

 ## Training

+This section provides a walkthrough on training the models for the placenta training data, but can be adapted for own dataset (using custom training data)[#making-custom-training-data].

 ### Nuclei Detection Training